 “Human beings are by nature actors, who cannot become something until first they have pretended to be it.
 They are therefore not to be divided into the hypocritical and the sincere, but into the sane, who know they are acting, and the mad who do not.” -W.H.
 Auden

 The process of transformation is not exclusively, or even primarily, interior nor exterior; rather, it is intentionally a tapestry of life’s aspects.
 Liturgy is a storied framework into which we enter and discover ourselves participants in a grand narrative.
-According to God’s design it is word-comprised, action-oriented, imagination-stimulating, and imagination-requisite.
+According to God’s design it is word-comprised, action-oriented, imagination-stimulating, and imagination-received.

 We have been indwelt by the Holy Spirit but not habituated to Christ’s character; that is a process of taking thoughts and behaviors captive as we find ourselves increasingly within the story we were at first only rehearsing (Auden says “pretending”).
 Then captured by, formed by, and eventually inhabiting and inhabited by.